 Expansion of the cultivated area rather than intensification was a major factor contributing to agricultural growth.
 It was estimated that, towards the end of the 20th century, out of Thailand's total land area of 51 M ha about 23 M ha, or some 45% of the total area, were being used for permanent cropping, swidden cultivation or grazing.
-Up to the 1980s, much public land was brought into cultivation by the growing rural population.
+Up to the 1980s, much public land was brought into cultivation by the growing rural population20.
 Encroachment and illegal logging halved the forest resources within 30 years time leaving current reserves below 30% of total land.
 Growth through expansion of agricultural land is no longer an option since fertile land and water have become scarce resources.

 Concerning land tenure patterns, Thailand is primarily a land of owner-occupiers without the problem of iniquitous landlordism.
-Farmers of the relatively backward N and NE provinces, generally, were owner-occupiers whereas in the fertile C Plain and coastal provinces cash renting or tenancy was more common.
+Farmers of the relatively backward N and NE provinces, generally, were owner-occupiers whereas in the fertile C Plain and coastal provinces cash renting or tenancy21 was more common.
 Before 1980, 90% of the farmers owned their holding, a feature giving Thailand more social and economic stability than her neighbours.
 During the 1990s, however, tenancy appears to increase, even in the rich C Plain (Jungbluth, 1996).
 Table 4.4.1. gives data concerning agricultural development in Thailand.
 Despite the rapid population growth, there was no evidence of fragmentation of holdings.
 Early in the 1990s, there were about 5.2 million farms with an average size of 4.5 ha (Rumakom et al., 1991).

 During the 1960s, the Royal Thai Governement (RTG) invested about twothird of its development expenditures in land development and irrigation schemes.
 The area planted with rice and major field crops expanded by 110% over the period 1960 to 1982.
 The Thai farmers increased productivity of agricultural labour through mechanization and better management which enabled them to cultivate larger areas.
-They spent, however, comparatively little on land improvement and high yielding technology.
-The use of improved cultivars and agro-chemicals remained limited even though informal and cheap institutional credits were available to larger farmers.
+They spent, however, comparatively little on land improvement22 and high yielding technology.
+The use of improved cultivars and agro-chemicals remained limited even though informal and cheap institutional credits23 were available to larger farmers.
 Thai farmers appeared to prefer extensive farming systems since, in most situations, these yielded high returns to labour input.

 Therefore, the government reduced investments in land improvement, particularly in irrigation facilities, to less than 40% at the end of the 1970s.
-Early in the 1980s, irrigated agriculture and flood control were still of limited scale and mainly restricted to rice cultivation in the C Plain.
+Early in the 1980s, irrigated agriculture and flood control were still of limited scale24 and mainly restricted to rice cultivation in the C Plain.
 Multiple cropping was estimated to cover not more than 25% of the irrigated area (Rijk & Van der Meer, 1984).

 The most important factor for increasing land productivity (GDP per area planted), was the shift towards crops with higher added value.
 Traditionally, the most important crop was rice grown on irrigated fields, on bunded rainfed fields, or as 'deep water' rice.
-Only since the Second World War, more attention was given to grow secondary food crops, in particular maize and cassava for export to feed the western bio-industry.
-Rijk & Van der Meer (1984) observed that extensive road building to the landlocked areas of N and NE Thailand during the 1950s did more to set off a steady agricultural growth and to alleviate rural poverty than other policies of the RTG and its development agencies.
-The opening up of the remote areas enabled to employ under-utilized land and labour for export production of commodities such as maize, cassava and kenaf.
-In this aspect, agricultural growth of the N and NE regions, since 1950, responded to a similar stimulus as that of the C Plain in the 19th century where canal-digging facilitated the transport of rice.
+Only since the Second World War, more attention was given to grow secondary food crops, in particular maize and cassava for export to feed the more than half the Ministry's budget for research and extension.
+From this allocation, about one-third is spent on research projects and two-thirds on extension targets (Siamwalla, 1992).

-Category\year Unit 1975 1 98 0 1995
+Category\year Unit 1975 1980 1995

 Total land area M ha 51.0 51.3 51.3

 Agricultural land M ha 18.2 18.6 20.4

 Number of farms М 4.1 4.5 5.2

 Mean farm size ha 4.4 4.1 4.0

 Rice land M ha 11.4 11.8 11.3

 Field crops M ha 3.2 4.2 4.6